Python Lists: List Methods and Operations

 - Accessing list elements in Python requires understanding how to use Python's indexes.

-- With indexing, the developer can access each element of a list quickly and easily by specifying its position in the list.
+- With indexing, the developer can access each list element quickly and easily by specifying its position in the list.

 - This can be done using integers or negative numbers.
 Integers start from 0 and move up to the length of the list minus one, while negative numbers start from -1 and move down to -len(list).